maoxin/compute_stress_in_mechanics_of_materials/README.md

 # compute_stress_in_mechanics_of_materials

-Some function used to calculate main stress and computed stress in the mechanics of materials.
+Some functions used to calculate main stress and 3rd/4th computed stress in the mechanics of materials.